Sagatt/IGI2NeonixPatch/README.md

 ### Additions:
 - **HD Textures:** High definition and properly color-corrected character textures and loading screens.
 - **Custom FOV Adjustment:** Allows players to customize their field of view (FOV) for better gameplay perspective.
 - **More accurate sensitivity slider:** Adds a bigger sensitivity mouse slider sensitivity onto the game for better accuracy.
+- **Partially restored cut NPC Voice Lines:** Our team managed to partially restore some of the cut audio lines for the enemy AIs in the game.

 ### Fixes:
 - **Weapon Correct FPS Animations:** Restores accurate frames per second for the animations providing a smoother weapon handling.